coding-nomadic/microservice-cqrs-event-sourcing/README.md

+## Microservice architecture leveraging CQRS and Event Sourcing for robust event-driven communication and data consistency -

 To improve the bank account system using CQRS (Command Query Responsibility Segregation), Event Sourcing, and Kafka, here are some architectural considerations and design principles: